 All children deserve to be protected from harm.
 The health of our children is only possible when each and every one is protected.
 And yet, far too many children and families have had their rights violated while seeking asylum in the United States.

-Here are some ways that you can become and stay involved in the call to help vulernable children at the U.S. Southern Border:
+Here are three ways that you can get involved in the call to help vulernable children at the U.S. Southern Border:

-Speak Up About the Treatment of Children and Families Migrating from Central American Nations
+2. Speak Up About the Treatment of Migrant Children Migrating from Central America

 As children’s rights continue to be violated at the border, Save the Children cannot and will not remain silent.